avoforme/web102_prework/README.md

 * [x]  A navigation button that gets users to the games section quickly
 * [x]  The overall design of the page is brighter with the color green
+* [x]  A progress bar that shows how many games are funded